What has been done so far?

 Has an Environmental Impact Assessment been carried out?

-An Environmental Impact Assessment is being carried out as part of the Full Business Case.
+Yes, an Environmental Impact Assessment will be carried out as part of the Full Business Case.

 Will the station have CCTV?